Running with helper class¶

 pulse_size = 10, # number of particles released each release_interval

-# no class_name setting, so assumes a point release
+# no class_name setting, so default is a point release

 )